DIFC announces 35% leap in insurance business during largest ever Dubai World Insurance Congress

 PHOTO

-- Centre announced 35% leap in insurance and (re)insurance business with Gross Written Premiums at USD 3.5bn generated by 125 insurance-related entities

-- Launch of first ever report into the outlook for the global insurance industry during the Dubai World Insurance Congress 2025 encompassed within the Future of Finance series
+DUBAI: Alya AlZarouni, Chief Operating Officer at Dubai International Financial Centre (DIFC) Authority, announced the Centre recorded a 35 percent leap in gross written premiums from USD 2.6bn to USD 3.5bn during 2024.

-Dubai, UAE: Dubai International Financial Centre (DIFC), the leading global financial hub in the Middle East, Africa and South Asia (MEASA) region, is currently hosting the largest ever gathering of insurance and reinsurance professionals at the Dubai World Insurance Congress.
+He made the remarks as the Dubai International Financial Centre (DIFC) is currently hosting the largest ever gathering of insurance and reinsurance professionals at the Dubai World Insurance Congress.
 The event is welcoming 1,700 attendees from 82 countries, consolidating DIFC position as the only insurance and (re)insurance hub in the region.
 Over 6,000 deal-making meetings have been scheduled by attendees.

 Co-hosted by Global Reinsurance (GR), the Dubai World Insurance Congress attendance has grown from 1,300 delegates in 2024, with registrations closing a month before the event due to unprecedented demand.
 The event has been extended to three days and focusing on new trends in the industry including climate change, geographic updates, technological transformations, emerging risks, new ways of modelling risks and more.

-Reflecting the magnitude of insurance and (re)insurance business being undertaken in DIFC, during the opening session of the Dubai World Insurance Congress Alya AlZarouni, Chief Operating Officer at DIFC Authority announced the Centre recorded a 35 per cent leap in gross written premiums from USD 2.6bn to USD 3.5bn during 2024.
+Reflecting the magnitude of insurance and (re)insurance business being undertaken in DIFC, during the opening session of the Dubai World Insurance Congress, AlZarouni announced the Centre recorded a 35 percent leap in gross written premiums from USD 2.6bn to USD 3.5bn during 2024.

 During day one of the Congress, DIFC and its research partner Asia House, unveiled an exclusive report titled ‘Embedding Resilience: Opportunities for the Global Insurance Industry’ highlighting significant prospects for insurers and reinsurers as the sector seeks to narrow the gap between insured and uninsured assets, and ushering in much needed investment.